 - The Edge of Necessary: An Anthology of Welsh Innovative Poetry 1966-2018 (ed.
 John Goodby)

-- Keeanga-Yamahtta Taylor, From #Blacklivesmatter to Black Liberation
+- From #Blacklivesmatter to Black Liberation, Keeanga-Yamahtta Taylor

 Amy Bosworth, Assistant Teaching Professor of History

-- The Marcus Didius Falco series by Lindsey Davis (mysteries set in Ancient Rome)
+- The Marcus Didius Falco series, Lindsey Davis (mysteries set in Ancient Rome)

-- The Chronicles of St. Mary’s by Jodi Taylor (historians from the not-so-distant future travel back in time to experience the past as it happens – drama ensues)
+- The Chronicles of St. Mary’s, Jodi Taylor (historians from the not-so-distant future travel back in time to experience the past as it happens – drama ensues)

-- The Song of Achilles by Madeline Miller (a re-telling of the Trojan War through the eyes of women)
+- The Song of Achilles, Madeline Miller (a re-telling of the Trojan War through the eyes of women)

 Listening: a lot of podcasts – “How Did This Get Made” and “We Hate Movies” (both review “bad” movies); “You’re Dead to Me” (history podcast with a comical bent)

-Eating: olive oil cake, cuban black beans, potato and cheese taquitos, anything else with cheese … [cooking] bbq short ribs (for the non-vegetarians in the house!)
+Eating: olive oil cake, cuban black beans, potato and cheese taquitos, anything else with cheese, and cooking bbq short ribs (for the non-vegetarians in the house!)

 Sarah Drake Brown, Associate Teaching Professor of History

-- Mildred D. Taylor’s All the Days Past, All the Days to Come (I read her first book about the Logan family in 5th grade and I’ve read all the others, so I had to finish)
+- All the Days Past, All the Days to Come, Mildred D. Taylor (I read her first book about the Logan family in 5th grade and I’ve read all the others, so I had to finish)

 - The New Yorker (I start with the cartoons and look at them back to front – always – then I actually read)

-- and I read Erik Larson’s The Splendid and the Vile this summer.
-I need another Maisie Dobbs book.
+- I need another Maisie Dobbs book.
 I love that series.

-Listening: Norah Jones’ new CD; St. Paul and the Broken Bones; Tedeschi Trucks (but I can never connect a song with the artist; I’m always like, “Who sings this?
+- Tedeschi Trucks Band (but I can never connect a song with the artist; I’m always like, “Who sings this?
 Oh yeah, I like them.”)